Community Health Volunteers’ Knowledge and Skills

 Set clear criteria for passing the test (for example, when at least 75% of the answers are correct).

 The practical test needs to be based on an observation of the CHVs’ practical skills.
-Use a simple checklist that can help you to evaluate whether the CHVs follow the desired practices (see an example on pages 130 – 131 of the Make Me a Change Agent publication).
+Use a simple checklist that can help you to evaluate whether the CHVs follow the desired practices (see an example on pages 130 – 131 of the Make Me a Change Agent publication below).
 Make sure that the checklist is realistic and assesses only those practices that the CHVs were previously trained on (and ideally also coached or otherwise supported).

 Set clear criteria for passing the test (for example, when the promoter follows at least 7 out of 10 observed practices).